oroinc/documentation/community/index.rst

 Contact Community
 -----------------

-If you have questions or ideas about how to use, configure, extend or customize OroPlatform, OroCommerce or OroCRM, please direct these to our community forums:
+If you have questions about how to use, configure, extend or customize OroPlatform, OroCommerce or OroCRM, please direct these to Stack Overflow:

-* |OroPlatform community forum|
+* |"OroPlatform" tag on Stack Overflow|
-* |OroCommerce community forum|
+* |"OroCommerce" tag on Stack Overflow|
-* |OroCRM community forum|
+* |"OroCRM" tag on Stack Overflow|

 You can also join our |community team chat channel on Slack|.